Lincrusta: A unique extra dimension to any interior

 The decorative effects which can be applied to Lincrusta are limited only by the imagination.
-An infinite palette of colours and glazes can be combined with special techniques such as highlighting, ageing, and additive and subtractive texturing, to produce beautiful and unique effects.
+An infinite palette of colours and glazes can be combined with special techniques such as highlighting, application of metal leaf, ageing, and additive and subtractive texturing, to produce beautiful and unique effects.

-Class One Decoration Lincrusta RestorationAlthough Lincrusta is one of the most durable and long-lasting wallcoverings in existence, it is not always possible to purchase old designs (particularly pre-war) to replace damaged sections, for instance after water damage, an alteration to fixtures and fittings or if an old, derelict building is undergoing restoration.
+Class One Decoration Lincrusta RestorationAlthough Lincrusta is one of the most durable and long-lasting wallcoverings in existence, it is not always possible to purchase old designs (particularly pre-war) to replace damaged sections, for instance after water damage, an alteration to fixtures and fittings or if a period derelict building is undergoing restoration.

 The Lincrusta Restoration ProcessFirst, an area of existing Lincrusta is selected as suitable and the repeat pattern identified.
 The surface is thoroughly cleaned and, if necessary, any minor damage is repaired.